simontonsoftware/ng-app-state/README.md

 }
 ```

 You will likely want to be more selective about which states are pushed into the undo history, rather than subscribing to all changes.
-Real-world usage be more selective about calling `pushCurrentState()`, and maybe from other places in your app instead of within the service.
+Real-world usage will be more selective about calling `pushCurrentState()`, and maybe from other places in your app instead of within the service itself.

 You may also want to tailor which pieces of state are included in undo/redo operations by returning only those portions from `extractUndoState()` (which will change what is passed to `applyUndoState()`).